operator-framework/operator-sdk/doc/cli/operator-sdk_test_local.md

 ```
       --debug                         Enable debug-level logging
+      --deploy-namespace string       If non-empty, single namespace to run tests in (deploys namespaced resources here); default: "" which resolves to namespace from kubeconfig
       --global-manifest string        Path to manifest for Global resources (e.g. CRD manifests)
       --go-test-flags string          Additional flags to pass to go test
   -h, --help                          help for local